-Confucius never defines exactly what he means by the rites in Book 3 of the Analects.
-Instead, he spends most of his energy on criticizing others, most notably members of the Three Families, for their violations of the unwritten rules governing important ritual ceremonies that had presumably existed since at least the beginnings of the Zhou dynasty in the early 11th century and probably even before that.
-Continue reading Analects Book 3: fighting for the rites
+Confucius never defines exactly what he means by ritual in Book 3 of the Analects.
+Instead, he spends most of his energy on criticizing others, most notably members of the Three Families, the true powers behind the throne of his home state of Lu, for their violations of the unwritten rules governing important ritual ceremonies that had existed since at least the beginnings of the Zhou dynasty in the early 11th century and probably even before that.
+Continue reading Analects of Confucius Book 3: Confucius on ritual ceremonies→

 With civilization collapsing around him as multiple states and factions within them fought for control of China, Confucius looked back to the “golden age” at the beginning of the Zhou dynasty in the 11th century BC as the model for restoring stability and culture to the country.
 Continue reading Analects of Confucius Book 3: I follow the Zhou!→

 The Analects of Confucius Book 3 features some quite astonishing tirades from Confucius against the Three Families, the real power behind the throne of his home state of Lu, for what he saw as their shameless violations of the ancient ritual ceremonies and proprieties that he believed were essential for a civilized society.
 Continue reading Analects of Confucius Book 3: overview→

 Before you read a single word of the Analects, it is important to understand that the work comprises a collection of conversations and aphorisms rather than a manifesto.
 Each of its twenty books features multiple exchanges between multiple characters discussing multiple topics – much like a modern-day social media feed.
 There are no linear arguments based on carefully-marshaled facts that build up to a resounding conclusion.
 It is left to you, the reader, to pick through the various threads of the text and connect them to the others to build up your overall understanding of the teachings contained in it.
 Continue reading Analects of Confucius Book 1: Overview→